pulp-platform/pulp-detector/dataset/README.md

 ## License
-We release this dataset as open source under Apache-2.0 License
+We release this dataset as open source under Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License, see LICENSE.CC.md